nerdynick/storm-upstart/README.rst

 storm-upstart
 =============

-This is just a small collection of `upstart <http://upstart.ubuntu.com/>`_ config scripts to startup a storm cluster and its components.
+This is just a small collection of `Upstart <http://upstart.ubuntu.com/>`_ config scripts to startup a storm cluster and its components.
+These have been designed to work with Ubuntu but should work with most any system using Upstart.

 =================  ============  ===============
 Config File        Service Name  Description